 - Visit our Campus Information and Concessional Parking counter at Barker Street entrance, 8.00am to 8.30pm Monday to Sunday or after Hours visit the car park office located on B1 of the car park.

 There is limited free parking for people with a mobility disability.
 The free parking is located at the High and Barker street entrances, near the Catherine Hayes Building and outside Emergency.
 The spaces show the international symbol of access for people with disability.
 You must have a mobility parking permit on your vehicle to be allowed to park in these spaces.

 Information on access to the Randwick Campus, including wheelchair access is available via the Transport Accessibility Guide.

-There are three entrances for patient pick up or drop off
+There are five entrances for patient pick up or drop off